We just launched HRIS Sync, automate employee benefits management ⚡️

 Think of it as an allowance for new moms.

-But you’ll receive this maternity allowance only if you have:
+But you’ll receive this maternity allowance only if you:

 Let’s discuss these eligibility criteria in detail.